• Skip to primary navigation

 • Add in dry ingredients

-• Bring sauce to a slow boil and reduce heat to low.
+• Bring the sauce to a slow boil and reduce heat to low.
 Simmer for a minimum of an 1 ½ hours, stirring every 15-20 minutes so not to burn the bottom.
 I prefer to simmer for about 3 hours but it is still yummy if you cook it at the minimum.

 Notes